The official IELTS by IDP app is here! Download it today.

 Ready to take the next step in achieving your overseas work, study, or immigration goals?

-Contact IDP today for expert guidance and support in achieving your target results and band scores.
+Contact IDP Singapore today for expert guidance and support in achieving your target results and band scores.
 Whether you're considering the PTE exam or wondering if to take IELTS on Computer vs IELTS on Paper, our experienced education consultants are here to assist you every step of the way.
 From free practice tests to on-demand personalised education advice, reach out to us now to learn more about your options.

 Ready to Begin Your Journey?
 Call us now at +65 9152 1436!